 The document CAS Policies on Research Assignments, Fellowships, and Off-Campus Assignments describes CAS support for faculty members who receive external fellowships.
 Key point: For tenured/tenure-track faculty, CAS will match the fellowship stipend (up to 1/2 your base salary), but this CAS support is available only once every three years.
-The match is also subject to approval by the department head and Associate Dean of Research and to the availability of funds.
+Match is subject to approval by department head and Associate Dean of Research and to availability of funds.
 Please note: faculty seeking external fellowships must follow the Cayuse process.

 Internal Funding Awards (formerly Faculty First) / Office of Research and Engagement (ORE)

 Offered to full-time tenured or tenure-track faculty, clinical faculty, research faculty, and academic professional faculty – any rank.
 Faculty may apply for up to $5,000 for individual, or $10,000 for collaborative projects submitted by two or more UNCG faculty.
 The Fall deadline for receipt of proposals is usually early October (funding period January 1 – June 30).
 The Spring deadline is early February (funding period: May 1– October 31).
 Learn more.

 New & Regular Faculty Research Awards / ORE